 - Shear beams

 - Load cells

-The design and the material determine the properties of a force sensor and, above all, the nominal force.
+Design and materials determine the characteristics of a force sensor and, in particular, the nominal force.

-In a force transducer, the measuring body is decisive for the quality in the measuring chain, since this body is the one subjected to compression and tension due to the application of force.
-But basically only a small part of a force transducer is the actual force sensor.
-In order to detect the forces, sensor elements, so-called foil strain gauges are only attached on certain points of the deformation body.
+In a force transducer, the sensing element is critical to the quality of the measurement chain, as it is the element that is subjected to compression and tension as the force is applied.
+However, only a small part of a force transducer is actually the force sensor.
+In order to detect the forces, sensor elements, known as foil strain gauges, are attached only to certain points on the deformation body.
 These strain gauges (mechanical-electrical transducers) convert mechanical tensions and compressions in the deformation body into electrically measurable signals.
-The strain gauges consist of a wafer-thin metallic resistance grid and an insulating carrier foil is adhered to the measuring body in the Wheatstone bridge circuit (four strain gauge elements) at the calculated tension and compression zones: two elements detect the tension, two the compression that occurs.
-The strain gauge elements are supplied by a supply voltage.
-If the measuring body experiences a tension / compression, the resistance in the strain gauge grid and consequently the output voltage change.
+The strain gauges consist of a wafer-thin metallic resistance grid and an insulating carrier foil is bonded to the measuring body in a Wheatstone bridge circuit (four strain gauge elements) at the calculated tension and compression zones: two elements detect the tension, two the compression that occurs.
+The strain gauge elements are powered by a supply voltage.
+When the measuring body is subjected to tension/compression, the resistance in the strain gauge grid changes and consequently the output voltage.

 Advantages of the strain gauge technology:

 - Very well suited for dynamic load changes